relevantGRC/grc_portfolio/README.md

 7. **Risk Assessment and Threat Modeling**
 8. **Infrastructure and Network Protection**
 9. **Incident Response and Recovery**
-10. **Security Hub Compliance Analysis**: Multi-framework compliance monitoring with SOC 2 and NIST mapping (Lab 11)
-11. **cATO Security Hub Integration**: Continuous ATO monitoring and compliance data export (Lab 12)
+10. **Policy as Code**: Implementation of scalable policy management via CI/CD

 Each lab includes:
 - Clear learning objectives mapped to AWS Well-Architected Framework
-- Detailed architecture diagrams
 - Step-by-step implementation guides
-- Complete code in both CloudFormation and Terraform
+- Complete code in CloudFormation
 - Validation checklists and troubleshooting guides
 - Advanced challenges to extend your learning